datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/DeprecatedFeatures.md

 ## DGL

-DGL is deprecated and not supported by Native Engine.
+DGL is deprecated and not supported by Core Engine.
 Users can instead use plain CQL for data ingestion or one of the bulk loading tools (GraphFrames, DS Bulk Loader).

 ## Lambdas

-Lambdas are currently not supported in Native Engine, but they may be enabled by default in a subsequent release.
+Lambdas are currently not supported in Core Engine, but they may be enabled by default in a subsequent release.